nrysam/UCL22_23/README.md

 ## **Project Overview**
-This project presents an in-depth analysis of soccer players' performances across different positions to form the "XI of the UCL 22/23".
+This project presents an in-depth analysis of football players' performances from UEFA Champions League (UCL) season 2022/2023 across different positions to form the "XI of the UCL 22/23".
 It leverages advanced statistical methods and data visualization techniques to evaluate and select the top performers.
 The analysis is segmented into five Python scripts, each serving a distinct purpose towards the final selection of players.

 ## **Scripts Description**